ArchitectsA2G Arquitectura - ângela frias e gonçalo dias arquitectos lda

 Start Of Construction2005

-From the architect.
+Text description provided by the architects.
 The entire surroundings were, for decades, an industrial area dedicated to sardine and tuna canning.
 In these old and sometimes derelict sardine factories, lies a significant part of the Matosinhos collective memories.

 From a solid and representative industrial unit rises the outer limit of the building itself.
 The material used in its construction, concrete and zinc corrugated sheets on facades, will throw us directly to the memory of its predecessor.
 For years the work of Eduardo Chillida has been amazing me for its simplicity.
 Showing sceneries by simple abstraction of solids.
 From an undivided and opaque bloc he works solids out that allow possible visual architectural views.
 A subtlety of action will define the same creation and definition of typologies, by subtracting matter to the original bloc.
 By clipping out and moving backwards the glass panes for the windows thus making visible the sub division of the apartments themselves, rhythm and individuality is created.
 Rooms, lounges, kitchens are visible.